turboderp/exllama/README.md

       -m <path_to_model.safetensors> -g <groupsize> -p -ppl

 The CUDA extension is loaded at runtime so there's no need to install it separately.
 It will be compiled on the first run and cached to `~/.cache/torch_extensions/` which could take a little while.
+If nothing happens at first, give it a minute to compile.

 Chatbot example: